MaxDu17/MediaMarker/README.md

 This simple python program separates the annotation program from the playback program.
 You can use any playback software you want.
 Then, you run this code `video_annotator.py`, which opens a graphic window.
 Play your video as usual, and the annotator will mimic the timestep of the video.
 Then, you can annotate timestamps.
 At the end, the annotatiosn are exported to a simple text file, which you can copy/paste into any database like Zotero.

+You can also use this during narrative interviews, or during rehearsal run-throughs.
+Anything that requires live annotation, this is your tool!

+It is worth noting that because it is written in python, it can lag.
+However, this does *not* impact the accuracy of the timestamp, as it references system time directly.
 # Quick Start
 Install `tkinter` (`tk` in pip) and `keyboard`.
 Then, run the program.
 You will see a window that contains a timestamp, a text box, and three buttons.